 Back to Normal?
 Assessing the Effects of the Federal Reserve’s Quantitative Tightening [Job Market Paper]

-Abstract: We study the effects of the Federal Reserve’s two Quantitative Tightening (QT) programmes implemented over the last decade.
-We use a high frequency identification strategy to distinguish between conventional monetary policy shocks, Treasury borrowing announcement shocks and the unwinding of the balance sheet.
-Further, we analyse both QT announcements and operations.
-Our results show that the Fed was successful in muting the signalling effect of its Balance Sheet Policy (BSP) announcements, as statements not containing quantitative information about QT did not impact significantly asset prices.
-Conversely, communications disclosing information over the size and the pace of QT had an effect on financial markets.
-We also find that QT operations have a significant and persistent deflationary effect on interest rates and asset prices.
-A 1-trillion USD reduction in securities holdings by the Fed is associated with an increase in 10-year Treasury yields by 2 percentage points.
-While the contractionary effects of QT have so far been at least partially offset by liquidity operations that have expanded the supply of reserves, our results suggest that balance sheet reductions entail in principle strong negative effects on financial markets.
-Although QT does not represent in the policymakers’ view the primary tool to achieve price stability, it is yet far from running quietly in the background of the monetary policy stance.
+Abstract: We study the effects of the Federal Reserve's two Quantitative Tightening (QT) programs implemented over the last decade.
+We employ a high-frequency identification strategy to distinguish between conventional monetary policy shocks, Treasury borrowing announcement shocks, and balance-sheet unwinding.
+We analyse both QT operations and announcements.
+Our results show that QT operations, as long as they entail a decrease in the reserve supply, have a significant and persistent deflationary effect on interest rates and asset prices.
+A \$1 trillion reduction in securities holdings by the Fed is associated with a 1.8 percentage point increase in 10-year Treasury yields.
+In contrast to operations, we find that QT announcements had limited effects on financial markets, except during the 2013 taper tantrum and select communications regarding QT II timing.
+While the contractionary impact of QT has so far been offset by changes in other components of the Fed's balance sheet that have kept the supply of reserves constant, our results suggest that balance sheet reductions entail, in principle, strong negative effects on financial markets.
+Therefore, although QT does not represent, in the policymakers' view, the primary tool for achieving price stability, it is still far from running quietly in the background of the monetary policy stance, and an appropriate balance sheet normalisation strategy must take these effects into account.

 Credit Controls as a Monetary Policy Tool: Evidence from the Italian Experience (1973-1986) (in progress)